Fear: Humanity’s Guilty Pleasure

 Tartakovsky, Margarita.
 “Why Some People Love Horror Movies While Others Hate Them.”
 PsychCentral, July 8, 2018. https://psychcentral.com/blog/why-some-people-love-horror-movies-while-others-hate-them/.

-Fizza Raza is a 15-year-old from Lahore, Pakistan.
-She spends most of her time contemplating the glass ceiling or the ethics of modern-day capitalism.
+Fizza Raza is a 14-year-old from Lahore, Pakistan.
+She is a hopeless enthusiast who spends most of her time contemplating the glass-ceiling or the ethics of modern-day capitalism.
+She can also be found in the nearest bookshop with her head buried inside a novel.